juliosantosjob/julio958214/README.md

-### Hello! 👋
+### Hello!
+I’m Julio Cesar dos Santos 👋

-I’m Julio Cesar dos Santos, a Senior Quality Analyst who is detail-oriented and dedicated to delivering high-quality software solutions.
+A Senior Quality Analyst who is detail-oriented and dedicated to delivering high-quality software solutions.
 With a strong focus on both manual and automated testing across front-end and back-end layers, I strive for excellence in every project.

 😊 Passionate about delivering high-quality software.
 📚 Experienced in creating and executing comprehensive manual and automated test scripts.
 📗 Graduated in Systems Analysis and Development from FMU.
 ✏️ Proficient in Java, Ruby, and JavaScript, with practical experience in various testing tools and frameworks.

 # 📊 GitHub Stats: